California could ban Clear, which lets travelers pay to skip TSA lines

 "It's about dignity"

 The legislation has bipartisan support from Republican Sen. Janet Nguyen.
-The Association of Flight Attendants-CWA also supports the bill, as does the union representing Transportation Security Officers.
+The Association of Flight Attendants-CWA (AFA-CWA) also supports the bill, as does the union representing Transportation Security Officers in Oakland, Sacramento, and San Jose.

+In a letter to Senate Transportation Committee Chair Dave Cortese, AFA-CWA President Sara Nelson said the bill "would restore equal access and treatment at the airport security checkpoint by requiring companies like Clear to operate in a dedicated security lane, separate from general travelers and TSA PreCheck members."

+James Murdock, president of AFGE Local 1230, the TSA officer union's local chapter, also weighed in.
+"Clear is nothing more than the luxury resale of upcharge of space in the airport security queue, where those who pay can skip the line at the direct expense of every other traveler," he said in a letter to Cortese.
+"While Clear may save time for its paying customers, non-customers suffer from Clear's aggressive sales tactics and longer security queues while they enter an essential security screening process."

 Delta, United and Alaska each have partnerships with Clear.